Do the work:

 - Remove cars from the driveway.

-Doing these few little things before I arrive will make the process of photographing your home easier & showcases it best.
-Which brings more viewers online and in turn, more viewers to see your listing.
+Doing these few little things before our arrival will make the process of photographing your home easier & showcases it at its best.
+This brings more viewers online & in turn, more viewers to see your listing.
 You want more viewers because then you'll have more offers.

-As my own personal client, I photographed my home & it brought in 94 showings in 2 days (12 hours each day) & 17 offers.
+As my own personal client, I photographed my home & it brought in 94 showings in 2 days & 17 offers.
 We sold over asking.

 Trust me, it works.